 The existence of a maritime claim in itself is not a sufficient ground for an arrest.
 It is only possible to arrest a vessel in Finland if the material claim as such can be enforced against the vessel in Finland.
-Therefore, the defendant must own the vessel or the claim should be secured by a maritime lien on the vessel.
+Therefore, the vessel must be owned by the defendant or the claim should be secured by a maritime lien on the vessel.
 When arresting a vessel in Finland the applicant must provide security to cover the costs of an unjustified arrest.

 An arrest is constituted in two independent and separate phases.
 Firstly, the applicant must obtain a court order for the arrest and thereafter apply for the actual enforcement of the order from the executive authorities.
-To maintain an enforced arrest in force, the applicant must commence legal proceedings against the defendant to obtain an enforceable judgment within one month from the date when the arrest was granted.
+To maintain an enforced arrest in force, the applicant must commence legal proceedings against the defendant to obtain an enforceable judgment within 1 month from the date when the arrest was granted.